• Skip to primary navigation

 Instructions

-• Chop the tiakarete mā (white chocolate) in to fine pieces.
+• Chop the tiakarete mā (white chocolate) in to fine pieces and add it to a heat-proof bowl.

 Stir gently until it is all melted.

-• On to a flat baking tray, add dollops of the melted chocolate on to baking paper.
-Once you have added a dollop, smear it with the back of the spoon.
+• On to a flat baking tray, lined with baking paper, add dollops of the melted chocolate on to baking paper.
+Once you have added a dollop, smear it with the back of the teaspoon.

 There are no rules here in terms of size and shape.
 Just go with it.